Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

 Thus we hope to have demonstrated that figure eight bubbles are not only analytically necessary and manageable, but also in fact natural algebraic contributions when geometric composition of Lagrangian correspondences is involved.
 We end with a brief outlook on how the full embrace of figure eight quilts, and their natural generalization, should yield a symplectic \(A_\infty\) 2-category.

-\begin{remark}[Outlook on a proposed \(A_\infty\) 2-category] A natural way to generalize the notion of figure eight quilt is to allow the seams in the domain to be any positive number \(d\) of circles that intersect tangentially at the south pole of the total domain \(S^2\), to allow any number of input marks on the seams, and to regard the south pole as an output mark.
-We call such a quilt a ``\((d+1)\)-patch witch ball''.
-(Then a 3-patch witch ball is the same as a figure eight quilt, and a 2-patch witch ball with label \(M_0\) and \(M_1\) is the same as a pseudoholomorphic disk with boundary marked points mapping to \(M_0^- \times M_1\).)
+\begin{remark}[Outlook on a proposed \(A_\infty\) 2-category] A natural way to generalize the notion of figure eight quilt is to allow the seams in the domain to be any positive number \(r\) of circles that intersect tangentially at the south pole of the total domain \(S^2\), to allow any number of input marks on the seams, and to regard the south pole as an output mark.
+We call such a quilt an ``\(r\)-seam witch ball''.

-In future work, we plan to construct moduli spaces of \((d+1)\)-patch witch balls in order to define algebraic structures relating immersed Fukaya categories of different symplectic manifolds.
-For each \(d\geq1\) we plan to construct a ``map'' defined on the object level by sending \((L_{(d-1)d}, \ldots, L_{01})\) to \(L_{(d-1)d} \circ \cdots \circ L_{01}\) (in the case that this composition is cleanly-immersed) and on the morphism level by counting rigid \((d+1)\)-patch witch balls.
-In particular, \(C^2\) is the conjectural \(A_\infty\)-bifunctor described in \S\ref{ss:algebra2}, and \(C^1\) is the \(A_\infty\)-structure in the immersed Fukaya category \(\Fuk(M_0^-\times M_1)\) (see Remark~\ref{rem:immfuk}).

-We expect algebraic identities between the \(C^d\)'s from the boundary stratification of the Deligne--Mumford-type spaces of domains.
-The moduli spaces of 3-patch witch ball domains are the biassociadra; these are polytopes constructed in \cite{mw} whose local coordinates arise from the relative positions of the marked points.
-For \(d \geq 3\), an extension of \cite{mw} should yield polytopes parametrizing \((d+1)\)-witch ball domains, whose local coordinates will come from the relative positions of both the marked points and the seams.
-Preliminary analysis of the moduli spaces of \((d+1)\)-patch witch balls suggests, for each \(d \geq 1\), a relation involving \(C^1, \ldots, C^d\), of which the first is the \(A_\infty\)-equation

-and the second is the \(A_\infty\)-bifunctor equation \eqref{eq:Aoobifun}.
-The resemblance of these relations to the hierarchy of relations satisfied by an \(A_\infty\)-category has led the first author and H.\ Tanaka to formulate in \cite{bt} the notion of an ``\(A_\infty\) 2-category''.
-Based on this, we plan to construct in \cite{bw:bigkahuna} the \(A_\infty\) 2-category \textsf{Symp}, whose objects are symplectic manifolds, 1-morphisms are Lagrangian correspondences, and 2-morphisms are Floer cochains, and whose structure maps are the \(C^d\)'s that arise from figure eight quilts and their natural generalization to witch balls. \end{remark}